- Savings, Social Media, Gen Z, Students

 At this age, it is very important to lay the foundation of your child’s understanding of money.
 However you decide to teach your child, remember to keep learning fun and light in order to keep their interest!
 At the end of the day, you know your child best and what combination of methods might work best for them, so get to teaching and having fun!
 Think your child is ready for some extra responsibility?
 Consider looking into our Youth Savings account option.

 This blog is the second in a three part series on youth financial literacy.
 Articles also include information for young kids and high schoolers.
 To learn more about teaching your preschooler money basics, visit our last blog article here.

 Florida Credit Union is a full-service financial institution.
-Founded in 1954 as the Alachua County Teachers’ Credit Union, FCU now services over 111,000 members in 45 countries throughout North and Central Florida.
+Founded in 1954 as the Alachua County Teachers’ Credit Union, FCU now services over 111,000 members in 45 counties throughout North and Central Florida.
 For more information on the services we provide, visit FLCU.org or call us at 1-800-284-1144.